Body of research: Oyallon-Koloski’s research integrates movement and dance, and style and craft of filmmaking

 “Since at the University of Illinois, I’ve expanded my research methodologies to include more performative, practice-led approaches to studying film and dance by publishing videographic criticism as well as written research,” she said.

 Her videographic pieces include “America is (not) Cool” (pictured at top) from [In]Transition (2018), which was featured in Sight and Sound’s “Best Video Essays of 2018” list, and “Maya and Mia At La La Land” from Screenworks (2019).
 She recently co-authored a forthcoming article for Digital Humanities Quarterly: “Moving Cinematic History: Filmic Analysis through Performative Research.”
-She and the members of the movement visualization (mv) lab (of which Oyallon-Koloski is director) use motion-capture technology to “recreate cinematic dances to study their form and craft history.”
+She is co-director of the movement visualization (mv) lab, which uses motion-capture technology to “recreate cinematic dances to study their form and craft history.”
 (See images at right and below.)

 Currently, she researches how filmmakers use figure movement and dance as a tool for storytelling.
 Jacques Demy, director of The Umbrellas of Cherbourg (1964), and Les Demoiselles de Rochefort (1967), is one of the filmmakers Oyallon-Koloski is most fascinated with.
-She focuses on Demy's films in her first book project, Storytelling in Motion: Meaning and choreography in the film musical, in which she analyzes French and American musicals from 1961 to 2016 explore the historical contexts and storytelling power of figure movement and dance.
+She focuses on Demy's films in her forthcoming book from Oxford University Press, Storytelling in Motion: Meaning and choreography in the film musical, in which she analyzes French and American musicals from 1961 to 2016 explore the historical contexts and storytelling power of figure movement and dance.

 “There’s a lot of research out there on musicals, but I’ve found that most of it doesn’t focus on the role of dancing in cinema and doesn’t explain how powerful those performances are in shaping the narratives and our enjoyment of them,” she said.
 “I became involved in the dance world myself in college, where I danced with the Semaphore Repertory Dance Company (at Carleton College) and grew to love studying movement.”